Velocidex/velociraptor-web/content/training/_index.md

   picture: auscert_2020/we_can_be_heros.png
   outline: https://conference.auscert.org.au/program/
   description: |
-      The life of an information security professional is a hectic one.
-It seems like you are fighting fires every day and always behind the eight ball.
-You know you should be proactively hunting for emerging threats in your network but the tools at your disposal simply do not scale.

-      You can check each machine individually for hardening and policy compliance but you have many thousands of endpoints deployed, it is hard enough to keep up with the alerts.

       This workshop is an introduction to forensic analysis and incident response for information security professionals.
 We cover the basics of modern DFIR techniques exposing artifacts